rkarthik6/react/README.md

-# stickiez
+# React
-Todo App using ReactJS
+Test App using ReactJS